 Shift parameters (xc,yc) are fixed to the image center.

-(*) displayed in the residual map for each frame as "2nd. step thres.".
+(*) displayed in the residual map for each plate as "2nd. step thres.".

-Finally, we only use the information on astrometric calibration of the frames
+Finally, we only use the information on astrometric calibration of the plates

 (3) Characteristics of Calibration: